 Q: What is the difference between a child’s life saved through vaccination, or as a result of safer roads?

 Yet, while medical campaigns get well deserved publicity for their successes, life-saving road safety interventions struggle to get the same prominence.

 When your 3-star or better roads are opened, why not publicise the life-saving benefits of the roads?
-Fill out one of our “Share your Life-Saving Success” case studies so we can share it with the world and help to inspire the next project that will save even more lives.
+Submit your “Share your Life-Saving Success” case study here so we can share it with the world and help to inspire the next project that will save even more lives.